 The hotel has a large atrium on the 12th floor that can host cocktail receptions.
 Since rooms on the 12th floor face this atrium space, I imagine it could get a bit awkward for guests in those rooms.

 The hotel's gym was quite small and limited.
 I overheard another guest mention that guests used to have access to the Bellevue Sporting Club, located in the same building as the hotel.
 The Sporting Club looks closed for renovations, so perhaps hotel guests will regain access when the renovations wrap up.

-Hyatt loyalists have limited options for staying Philadelphia, with one of them being the Bellevue.
-The hotel has a lot going for it, including location, a cool historical building, and friendly staff.
+Hyatt loyalists have limited options for staying in Philadelphia, with one of them being the Bellevue.
+The hotel has a lot going for it, including its location, a cool historical building, and friendly staff.
 Rumor has it they are looking into starting renovations later this year.
-That would be great, because with renovated rooms, the Bellevue Philadelphia could become a category 4 gem.
+That would be great because, with renovated rooms, the Bellevue Philadelphia could become a category 4 gem.

-Have you stayed at the Bellevue Philadelphia?
+Have you stayed at Bellevue Philadelphia?
 Come over to our Facebook group and share your thoughts.